Disclosure:

 WordPress posts setting options

-Another option to unpublish posts and pages is via the WordPress editor screen.
+Another option for unpublishing posts and pages is available through the WordPress editor screen.
 I prefer this option because it allows you to think it through before taking the step.

 You will see this in a moment.